Hôtel de Boisgelin (Rue de Varenne, Paris)

-The Hôtel de Boisgelin (/fr/), a.k.a.
-Hôtel de La Rochefoucauld-Doudeauville (/fr/), is a hôtel particulier in Paris, France.
-It houses the Italian embassy in France.
-It has been listed since 1926 as a monument historique by the French Ministry of Culture.
+The Hôtel de Boisgelin (/fr/), also known as the Hôtel de La Rochefoucauld-Doudeauville (/fr/), is an hôtel particulier on the Rue de Varenne in the 7th arrondissement of Paris, France.
+Since 1938 it has housed the Italian Embassy to France; previously it was housed in the neighbouring Hôtel de Galliffet.
+It has been listed since 1926 a monument historique by the Ministry of Culture.

 Location

 The Hôtel de Boisgelin is located at 47–49 on the Rue de Varenne in the 7th arrondissement of Paris.

 History

 The hôtel particulier as built in 1732 for Gérard Heusch de Janvry, a Secretary to the King of France.
 It was designed by French architect Jean-Sylvain Cartaud.

 It is home to the Italian embassy in France.